Forklift Battery Charger Selection Guide

 - 1 charger

-A shift is defined as 8 hours of paid work to a forklift operator.
-In that 8 hours, a forklift will likely work 5-6 pedal hours of work.
-That means, the lift has a motor running (lifting, lowering or traveling) for 5 or 6 of the 8 shift hours.
+A shift is defined as 8 hours of paid work for a forklift operator.
+In that time, a forklift will typically work 5-6 pedal hours.
+That means the lift truck is running its motor (lifting, lowering, or traveling) for 5 or 6 of the 8 hours.

 Single Shift Operation Battery Charger Recommendations

-The charger recommended for this type of operation is a Conventional Overnight Charger.
-This means you will purchase a lift truck, a battery and a single dedicated conventional charger.
+The recommended charger for this type of operation is a Conventional Overnight Charger.
+This means purchasing a lift truck, a battery, and a single dedicated conventional charger.

 Conventional Overnight Battery Charger

-A conventional overnight forklift battery charger charges a battery overnight for 8 full hours.
-The start rate of the charger is usually between 15% to 20%.
-That means the charger pushes 15% to 20% of the battery’s total rated ampere hours (energy) back into the battery in the first hour.
+A conventional overnight forklift battery charger recharges a battery over 8 full hours.
+The start rate of the charger is typically between 15% to 20%.
+This means the charger restores 15% to 20% of the battery’s total rated ampere hours (energy) back into the battery within the first hour.

-Does that mean the battery will be fully charged in 5 hours assuming a 20% start rate?
-Yes and no. Yes the battery would be full in 5 hours if a 20% start rate charger continued to charge a battery at 20% continuously.
-However chargers are designed to reduce the amount of charge over time so that a battery charges more at the start of the charging cycle and is reduced to a very small charge at the end of its charging cycle.
-This is why a battery takes 8 hours to charge on a conventional overnight battery charger.
+Does that mean the battery will be fully charged in 5 hours with a 20% start rate?
+Yes and no. While the battery would be fully charged in 5 hours if the charger maintained a 20% rate, chargers are designed to reduce the amount of charge over time.
+The battery charges more rapidly at the start and slows toward the end, which is why it takes 8 hours to fully charge with a conventional overnight charger.

-There are multiple types of conventional (overnight) chargers for lift truck batteries.
-They include:
+There are several types of conventional (overnight) chargers for lift truck batteries, including:

 - FerroResonant